IBM/opensource-ai-workshop/docs/pre-work/README.md

 Please confirm that your `python --version` is at least `3.11+` for the best experience.

 With this you should have the applications you need, let's start the workshop!

+## AnythingLLM

+Head on over [here](https://anythingllm.com/desktop) choose the correct version for your Operating System.
+We will configure it later in the workshop.

 <img src="https://count.asgharlabs.io/count?p=/prework_opensource_ai_page>